3 Key Ways Dads Can Help Baby Sleep Safe

 Photos: A father placing a baby on its back to sleep in a crib, and a baby asleep in a crib on its back

 2. Share your room, not your bed.
-Room sharing reduces the risk of SIDS by as much as 50% and helps prevent accidental suffocation or strangulation.
 Your baby should sleep in your room, but in his or her own separate sleep area.
 Baby should not sleep in an adult bed, on a couch, or in a chair alone, with you, or with anyone else.
+Room sharing without bed sharing may reduce the risk of SIDS by as much as 50% and helps prevent accidental suffocation.

 Photos: Fathers holding babies

 3. Use a firm sleep surface—such as a mattress in a safety-approved* crib— covered by a fitted sheet.
 Remove all bumpers, blankets, loose bedding, and soft toys from the sleep area.
 Do not use car seats, strollers, baby carriers, swings, and other sitting devices as baby’s routine sleep area.

 Photos: A father checking on a baby sleeping on its back in a crib, and a father holding a baby

 Learn more about what dads can do to create a safe sleep environment for babies at